vollyimnetz/crop-thumbnails/readme.txt

 5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 1.9.2 =
+* hardend the crop solution by calculating the crop region in the frontend
+* lower the minimal wordpress version to 5.0 (add a fallback for wp_enqueue_script_module)

 = 1.9.1 =
 * remove of a debug message that was visible in the frontend
 * raise minimal wordpress version to 6.5 (because of usage of wp_enqueue_script_module)